 UAE ESR: CIGAs Performed in the UAE for Insurance Business

-The Economic Substance Regulations (ESR) requires the offshore, mainland and free zone companies in the UAE that conduct one or more relevant activities to meet the Economic Substance Test in relation to that activity.
+The Economic Substance Regulations (ESR) require the offshore, mainland and free zone companies in the UAE that conduct one or more relevant activities to meet the Economic Substance Test in relation to that activity.
 In line with this, a Licensee that conducts the Insurance Business in the UAE needs to meet the Economic Substance Test by demonstrating that it conducts ‘core income-generating activities’ within the UAE; directs and manages the business from within the UAE; employs adequate full-time staff in the UAE or outsources to a UAE-based provider; incurs adequate operating expenditure in the UAE, and retains adequate physical assets in the UAE.

 Conducting the Core Income Generating Activities (CIGA) is one of the key requirements to meet the Economic Substance Test in the UAE.
 As per the ESR, the CIGA can be defined as the activity of central importance to the company in generating the gross income from the Relevant Activity.
 The ESR law specifies that the Licensee doesn’t need to perform all of the CIGAs mentioned in the list.
 The Licensee needs to consider the activities from which it has generated a gross income and also ensure that those CIGAs were performed in the UAE.